CaioCeretta/fullstack-club/curso-next/stockly/comments.md

 .
 In apps that use authentication, one can define granular permissions, restricting access to specific parts of the app using Middleware, RSC and useSession()

+## Shadcn DataTable

+1. Column Definition

+The table columns are defined as an objects array, where each object represents a specific column

+Example:

+      import { ColumnDef } from '@tanstack/react-table

+      type Product = {
+         id: string
+         name: string
+         price: number
+      }

+      export const columns: ColumnDef<Product>[] = [
+         {
+            accessorKey: "name",
+            header: "Product Name"
+         },
+         {
+            accessorKey: "price",
+            header: "Price",
+            cell: ({row}) => <span>$ {row.getValue("price)}</span>
+         }
+      ]

+      accessorKey: Name of the key on the data object
+      header: Column Title
+      cell: Function to render the content of the cell

+### Cell Explanation

+Row come from the destructuring of the object passed to the cell.
+It receives as a parameter, the cellContext, which has several useful properties such as:

+      `cellContext.row`: Represents the current row
+      `cellContext.getValue()`: Obtain the value of the cell to the corresponding acessorKey `cellContext.column`: Represents the column of the cell

+with no destructuring:
+cell: (cellContext) => cellContext.row.getValue("price")

+destructure explained
+cell: ({ row }) => <span>$ {row.getValue("price")}</span> is equivalent to

+      cell(cellContext) => {
+         const row = cellContext.row;
+         return <span>$ {row.getValue("price)} </span>
+      }

+      row the whole line of the table row.getValue("price") returns the price value of that row "price" must correspond to the accessorKey defined in the column configuration.

+      row.row.original are the raw data from the row before it is processed or formatted by the table.

 ## Shadcn Dialog & React Hook Form & Zod

 ### ShadcnDialog